candkyng/test-android-bdd/README.md

 ## Automated tests for Unit Convertor History feature
-This repository records my work done on the mobile test automation using BDD approach.
-Specifically, the history feature of a native android app called Unit Convertor is being tested.
+In this repository you will find my mobile automated test scenarios of the history feature in Unit Convertor.
+Unit Convertor is a native android app.
+When user runs a unit conversion, such as converting a value from cm to inch, a conversion history is added.
- Both horizontal and vertical swipings are automated in the tests.
-For example, opening the main menu by swiping from left to right as well as finding the desired conversion in the main menu by swiping up and down.
+ The test automation handles different swipe actions.
+Examples include opening the main menu by swiping from left to right and finding the desired conversion in the main menu by swiping up and down.

 * Test engine: `cucumber`
 * Test driver: `appium`
-* Test client: `android`
+* Test client:as `android`
 * Language: `ruby`

-### Demo scenario: Retrieve a conversion from history which requires scrolling
+### Demo scenario
+* Run enough conversions to build up the history.
+* Then swipe upwards to reach and retrieve the conversion at the bottom of the history.

 ![screenshot](https://github.com/candkyng/test-android-bdd/blob/main/demo/history_scroll.gif)